bogind/bogind.github.io/_posts/2024-07-17-qgis-sound-effects-plugin.md

 While this should have been the end of the "hard" part, I soon found that no matter what i did, when any of the `entryAdded` or `entryUpdated` signals triggered a function, QGIS would crash.

 {: .box-note}
-**Note:** Signals are the way that PyQt communicates between objects, they are the equivalent to events in JavaScript.
+Signals are the way that PyQt communicates between objects, they are the equivalent to events in JavaScript.

 This is a good place to note, the history registry only has 3 signals, and I didn't really have anything to do with the `historyCleared` signal.